Recently updated on November 30th, 2024 at 11:18 am

 Representation: Lesbian protagonist, Asian protagonist, Black love interest, Lesbian supporting characters, Nonbinary supporting character, Supporting characters of color

-Fan of the found family trope?
+Fan of the Found Family trope?
 This heartwarming graphic novel executes the found family trope perfectly.
 Combine this with beautiful artwork, an intriguing plot and an emotional storyline.
 And you have an unputdownable graphic novel.

 We follow Mia.
 She joins a team in the deepest reaches of space rebuilding broken-down structures.
 As a new member, she gets to know her team.
 It also flashes back to her pivotal year in boarding school, where she fell in love with a mysterious new student.

 This has such a creative concept and world.
 The graphic novel format perfectly brought it to life.
-The storyline is non-linear.
-Flashbacks of Mia’s experience at boarding school are woven into the plot.
-Non-linear storylines are quite hit-and-miss for me.
-But it merged together perfectly at the end.

 The emotional storyline in this graphic novel will leave you in floods of tears.
 A beautifully executed graphic novel with a unique concept and artwork.